Tartar Sauce

 How to Make Tartar Sauce

 • First, prep the ingredients.
-Dice the pickles, mince the capers, grate the garlic, and measure the mayo, yogurt, onion powder, and mustard.
+Dice the pickles, mince the capers, chop the dill, and grate the garlic.

 • Then, mix it all together!
-Add the ingredients to a small bowl, and stir until everything is thoroughly combined.
-Season to taste with salt and pepper, garnish with fresh chives, and enjoy.
+Add the mayo, chopped pickles, capers, dill, lemon juice, sugar, mustard, garlic, onion powder, and several grinds of pepper to a medium bowl.
+Stir until everything is thoroughly combined.
+Season to taste with salt and pepper as desired.

 That’s it!

-Tartar sauce is traditionally served with seafood dishes like crab cakes and fish and chips, but in our house, we eat it with veggies instead!
+Tartar sauce is traditionally served with seafood dishes like crab cakes, fish and chips, and even fish sticks, but in our house, we often eat it with veggies!
 Here are a few of our favorite ways to enjoy it:

 How do you like to use homemade tartar sauce?
 Let me know in the comments!

-If you love this recipe, try one of these yummy sauces next:
+If you love this recipe, try one of these easy homemade sauces next:

 Get This Recipe In Your Inbox